 Moreover, continuous feedback in DevOps methodology helps organizations to innovate, fix bugs, and change functionality in very little time.

-Now let’s look into the main pillars of ALM.
+Now let’s look into the main pillars of application lifecycle management (ALM).

 1. Continuous Integration

 If you take the traditional software development model, the integration of code from different developers takes days to weeks to even months.

 Normally for developing an application, multiple developers work on a single code repository.
 Normally this code repository will be a remote one and every developer keeps a local copy.

 So when we say integrate, all these developers will push their local code to the remote common repository.

 Since all the developers were working separately, when the integration happens, there will be unexpected errors and failures.
 Then the teams would start working on identifying the problems and will try to fix them.